top of page

 SJVIBHP

-The San Joaquin Valley Integrated Behavioral Health Project is a project of the Clinical PsyD Program at Alliant International University, Fresno, supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) under Grant Number D40HP45671 (Graduate Psychology Education Grant).
+The San Joaquin Valley Integrated Behavioral Health Project is a project of the Clinical PsyD Program at Alliant University, Fresno, supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) under Grant Number D40HP45671 (Graduate Psychology Education Grant).
 Any information, content, or conclusions on this website are those of the authors and should not be construed as the official position or policy of, nor should any endorsements be inferred by HRSA, HHS or the U.S. Government.

 © 2025 by the San Joaquin Valley Integrated Behavioral Health Project.